Studio comes with the option to generate activities directly from SOAP or REST web services through the Service Editor window.

 .json file containing metadata for the SOAP or Swagger service.
 The file is used when the service is repaired, and should be versioned as part of the project.

-The file path or link to the Swagger or SOAP resource (provided when the service is created in the Add new service window).
+The file path or link to the Swagger or SOAP resource (provided when the service is created in the Service Editor window).

 A reference needed for versioning the service.